cara-wong/thunderstruck/README.md

 # Thunderstruck

 ## Setup
-Ensure your dev enviornment is set up for both ios and android with the instructions [here](https://reactnative.dev/docs/environment-setup).
+1. Ensure your dev enviornment is set up for both ios and android with the instructions [here](https://reactnative.dev/docs/environment-setup).
+2. Download the firebase ios plist file and place it in the `./ios` dir.
+3. Download the firebase android json file and place it in the `./android/app` dir.

 ## Running the App